Guide Price £425,0004 Bedrooms 2 Reception Rooms

 International airports at Durham Tees Valley and Newcastle provide both domestic and international flights and again are easily reached within 1 hour by car.

-The main entrance leads into the UPVC constructed porch which provides an ideal seating area, absorbing views overlooking the gardens and countryside beyond.
+The main entrance leads into a UPVC constructed porch which provides an ideal seating area, absorbing views overlooking the gardens and countryside beyond.
 This in turn leads into the reception vestibule with stairs to the first floor landing directly ahead.
 To the right hand side lies the living room, which is of generous proportions enjoying a front aspect view.
 This room includes a brick feature fireplace with tiled hearth and electric fire inset, whilst fitted shelving units and an under stair cupboard provide useful storage.

 The kitchen can be accessed from the living room and is fitted with a range of base units topped with contrasting work surfaces which incorporate a stainless steel sink and double drainer unit.
 Tiled to splashback level, there is a Rayburn which is currently out of service as well as ample space for a freestanding electric cooker.
 The oil boiler is located within the kitchen, whilst access to the rear of the property can be granted from here.
 The kitchen is completed by a useful walk in pantry cupboard, as well as access to the ground floor WC.